Black Umbrellas is a project initially spearheaded by Cape Town social entrepreneurs Charles Maisel and Mark Frankel to support SMMEs.

 In 2009, the Cyril Ramaphosa Foundation, then the Shanduka Foundation, partnered with Black Umbrellas to position the project on a national level.
 With a R5.2 million investment, Black Umbrellas set up and started operations in its Gauteng main office.

-Cyril Ramaphosa, Chairperson of Cyril Ramaphosa Foundation, is deeply committed to the vision of Black Umbrellas as a catalyst in the development of entrepreneurs, a sector he has identified as critical to the empowerment of historically marginalised South Africans.
+Cyril Ramaphosa, Patron of Cyril Ramaphosa Foundation, is deeply committed to the vision of Black Umbrellas as a catalyst in the development of entrepreneurs, a sector he has identified as critical to the empowerment of historically marginalised South Africans.

 BUSINESSES IN INCUBATION SINCE INCEPTION

-JOBS CREATED & PRESERVED SINCE INCEPTION
+JOBS CREATED & PRESERVED BY SMES SINCE INCEPTION

-BUSINESS ON BLACKPAGES
+BUSINESSES ON BLACKPAGES

-CLIENT WITH THE MOST EMPLOYEES: DEBAR CERAMICS
+CLIENT WITH THE MOST EMPLOYEES: GMSQ

 BUSINESSES CURRENTLY IN INCUBATION